tshak/terrassh/README.md

 | **_ssh_key_path** | The key path to the SSH private key |
 | **_ssh_username** | The SSH username |

-You must run a `terraform refresh` or `terraform apply` in order for any output variables to take affect.
+> Note: You must run a `terraform refresh` or `terraform apply` in order for any output variables to take affect.

 See [example.tf](example.tf) for a basic example.
 See the [aws_example](aws_example/) folder for a full AWS example.